-Road shows are held in all the 13 wards within the municipality.
+Road shows are held in all the 13 wards within the municipality as part of the IDP consultative sessions.

 Information sheets

 This is prepared in both English and isiZulu and distributed via the Representative Forum where a need for this has been identified.
 Ward Committees are also be used to explain and to distribute information that needs to get to the public.